PerimeterX/perimeterx-php-sdk/README.md

 #### <a name="real-ip"></a>Extracting the Real User IP Address

-In order to evaluate user's score properly, the PerimeterX module requires the real socket ip (client IP address that created the HTTP request).
+> Note: IP extraction according to your network setup is important.
+It is common to have a load balancer/proxy on top of your applications, in this case the PerimeterX module will send an internal IP as the user's.
+In order to perform processing and detection for server-to-server calls, PerimeterX module need the real user ip.

 The user ip can be returned to the PerimeterX module using a custom user function defined on $perimeterxConfig.

 **default with no predefined header:** `$_SERVER['REMOTE_ADDR']`